mmcc007/screenshots/README.md

 # Current limitations
 * More screens can be added as necessary
 * Ipad screens have no status bar
-* locales not supported (the default is en-US)
+* Locales not supported (the default is whatever locale currently set in the emulator/simulator)

 # Issues and Pull Requests
 This is an initial release and more features can be added.
-So issues and pull requests are welcome.
+Issues and pull requests are welcome.